google-deepmind/dm_nevis/README.md

 ## 1. Datasets

 In NEVIS'22, we train and evaluate on streams.
 Each stream is a succession of datasets.
-Some streams have a high amount of datasets, up to 106, allowing us to evaluate Large-Scale Continual Learning (LSCL).
+Some streams have a large number of datasets, up to 106, allowing us to evaluate Large-Scale Continual Learning (LSCL).

 There are three kinds of datasets in NEVIS'22: